 - Add salad dressing to the bowl and toss together.

 - Add washed rocket leaves and ¾ toasted pecan crumb to bowl and gently mix.

 - Transfer to a large serving plate, then scatter remaining toasted pecan crumbs on top.

 - This recipe would work with roasted sweet potatoes or any other squash/pumpkin you like.

-- You can prepare this salad in advance including dressing the salad but leave out the rocket leaves and toasted pecan crumb until you are ready to serve.
+- You can prepare this salad in advance, including dressing the salad but leave out the arugula/rocket leaves and toasted pecan crumbs until you are ready to serve.